uschpc/USC-BackendAI-Testing-Docs/Request-Topanga-Access.md

 - Expected CPU, GPU, memory, runtime, and concurrent session needs
 - Start date, deadline, or renewal reason, if relevant

-If **Topanga Premium Service (Cloud)** is not available in the resource menu, submit a CARC support ticket under the **Account** category and ask for Topanga cloud access for the project.
+If **Topanga AI Computing Service (Cloud)** is not available in the resource menu, submit a CARC support ticket under the **Account** category and ask for Topanga cloud access for the project.
 Include the project ID, PI, users who need access, requested access size, and reason for the request.

 ## 3. Access Status